UK faces stagnation after cut-price Christmas

 "Today's surveys suggest the UK economy is roughly stagnant in early 2012," said Citi analyst Michael Saunders.
 "A quarter or two of negative growth is certainly possible but at this stage surveys do not really signal a major renewed recession."

-The prognosis came as another survey showed British house prices were continuing to fall, while the British Retail Consortium said December retail sales rose a stronger-than-expected 2.2 percent -- but added the figure was flattered by snow-disrupted sales a year earlier and warned discounting could hit store profits.
+The prognosis came as another survey said house prices were continuing to fall, while retail industry group the British Retail Consortium said December retail sales rose a stronger-than-expected 2.2 percent -- but added the figures were flattered by weak business a year earlier when heavy snow hit sales and warned discounting could hit store profits.

 "Sadly no-one expects this level of demand to be indicative of the year ahead," said Helen Dickinson, head of retail at accountants KPMG.